AI

 Everyone quotes the “two hard problems in computer science” joke about cache invalidation.
 For llm caching strategies specifically, it’s simpler than you think.

 Most cached responses can use time-based expiration.
 Set a reasonable TTL - maybe 5 minutes for rapidly changing data, an hour for relatively stable content.
-Anthropic’s prompt caching offers both 5-minute and 1-hour cache durations.
-Pick based on how fresh your data needs to be.
+Research on LLM caching confirms that TTL-based freshness is often insufficient for rapidly changing data, but works well for stable contexts like documentation or reference material.

 For content that changes on events rather than time, you need content-triggered invalidation.
 Document gets updated?
 Clear cache entries that reference it.
 Model version changes?
 Flush everything and start fresh.
-Cache management strategies work the same way they do in traditional systems - you just need to think about what makes a cached LLM response stale.
+The open challenges in this space include handling context-dependent multi-turn interactions and the computational cost of embedding-similarity matching at scale.

 The trick is monitoring your hit rates and adjusting thresholds.
 Start conservative - maybe 0.90 similarity for a cache hit.
 If you see too many misses, lower it to 0.85.
 If you see complaints about irrelevant responses, raise it to 0.95.
-Specialized systems like vCache can learn optimal thresholds automatically, but manual tuning works fine when you’re starting out.
+Tools like GenerativeCache adaptively vary thresholds for different content types, but manual tuning works fine when you’re starting out.

 What works in production